-I remember the beginning of Ramadan last year: the festive supermarkets with their jampacked aisles, the makeshift roadside stalls outside restaurants selling crisp sambusas and subiya, the sounds of Adhan emanating from Masajid…
+I remember the beginning of Ramadan a few years ago: the festive supermarkets with their jampacked aisles, the makeshift roadside stalls outside restaurants selling crisp sambusas and subiya, the sounds of adhan emanating from masajid…

 “Whoever remembers death frequently is honored with three things: hastening towards repentance, contentment and energy in performing acts of worship; and whoever forgets death is punished with three things: delaying repentance, lack of contentedness and laziness in acts of worship.”

-With disturbing reports of the MERS virus and the resultant panic pouring in from all over the world, it is no wonder that our thoughts naturally turn to death and dying.
+With disturbing reports of the coronavirus from all over the world, it is no wonder that our thoughts naturally turn to death and dying.

-The Mother of the Believers Ayesha (may Allah be pleased with her) asked the Prophet ﷺ: “Will anyone be raised with the martyrs (on the Day of Resurrection)?”
+The Mother of the Believers, Aisha (may Allah be pleased with her), asked the Prophet ﷺ: “Will anyone be raised with the martyrs (on the Day of Resurrection)?”
 The Prophet ﷺ replied: “Yes, the one who remembers death 20 times (or more) within the space of a day and a night.”

 The Prophet ﷺ once stood at the edge of a grave and called out to his Companions: “O my brothers!
 For this, prepare yourselves.”
-(Ibn Majah) and in another narration, he said: “O people!
+(Ibn Majah) And in another narration, he said: “O people!
 Remember often the destroyer of pleasures: death.”
-(Al-Tirmidhi, An-Nasa’i, Ibn Majah)
+(At-Tirmidhi, an-Nasa’i, Ibn Majah)

 The injunction to “remember death abundantly” is not a command designed to scare us into righteousness; rather, it is a positive counsel that spurs us to seize every small and big opportunity to earn the pleasure of Allah, and prepare ourselves for the Day “when neither wealth nor sons will benefit anyone, except (the one) who comes to Allah with a clean heart.”
 (Qur’an, 26:88)